What Approaches Work Best for Mold Remediation?

 How Do You Know Mold Damage Exists?

-As detrimental and challenging as mold losses can be, there are still many situations in which you might not know for sure that you have this emergency happening at all.
+As detrimental and challenging as mold damage can be, there are still many situations in which you might not know for sure that you have this emergency happening at all.
 If you suspect that you have mold growth, you can call on our SERVPRO team for a thorough inspection of the property to know for certain.
 If you would like to work to identify possible threatening situations on your own, there are a few red flags that you are looking for when colonies begin to develop and spread:

 - Odor – Even if you cannot see the mold colonization, there is a good chance that you can notice something amiss by the smell.
 Active colonies emit a harsh, musty odor that you are unlikely to encounter otherwise.